Estimate Time7 min

 Key takeaways

-• Save at least 3 to 6 months' worth of essential expenses by funding your emergency savings account regularly, as you would pay a bill.
+• Start by saving $1,000, then aim to save 3 to 6 months' worth of essential expenses by funding your emergency savings, as you would for a bill.

 • Try to save in an account that pays some interest but preserves liquidity.